Guides/Mousepads·beginner·10 min read

 3 mm pads

-Standard thickness.
-Firm feel, fits in any size desk.
+The standard.
+Firm and fits any desk.

 Stitched edges